Tyrell Shavers: Professional career

 After going unselected in the 2023 NFL draft, Shavers signed with the Buffalo Bills as an undrafted free agent.
 He was waived on August 29, 2023, and re-signed to the practice squad.
-He signed a reserve/future contract on January 22, 2024.
+Shavers signed a reserve/future contract with Buffalo on January 22, 2024.

 Shavers was released by the Bills as part of final roster cuts on August 27, 2024, before being added back to the practice squad for the second year in a row.
 Shavers was called up from the practice squad for the Bills' Week 5 game against the Houston Texans.
 Shavers made his professional debut in that game, with 16 snaps on offense, but finished without a target in the Bills' 23–20 loss.
-Shavers was called up again for the Bills' Week 17 game against the New York Jets, where he took his first career target for a 69 yard touchdown off of a screen pass from Mitchell Trubisky in the fourth quarter.
-He signed a reserve/future contract on January 28, 2025.
+Shavers was called up again for the Bills' Week 17 game against the New York Jets, where he took his first career target for a 69-yard touchdown off of a screen pass from Mitchell Trubisky in the fourth quarter.
+He signed a reserve/future contract with Buffalo on January 28, 2025.

-Following the 2025 offseason, in which Shavers impressed local media writers and was repeatedly praised by other Bills players and staff, Shavers was selected to the Bills' initial 53 man roster for the first time in his career.
+Following the 2025 offseason, in which Shavers impressed local media writers and was repeatedly praised by other Bills players and staff, Shavers was selected to the Bills' initial 53-man roster for the first time in his career.
 After being sporadically targeted throughout the first half of the season, Shavers had a breakout game against the Tampa Bay Buccaneers, catching four passes for 90 yards and a touchdown, which came on a 43-yard pass from Josh Allen.

+In the Wild Card Round against the Jacksonville Jaguars, Shavers suffered a torn ACL in the second quarter during a punt return.
+He would return to play 21 snaps on offense during the second half, despite the injury.
+The Bills subsequently placed Shavers on injured reserve, ending his season.

+Shavers began the 2026 season on the PUP list due to his torn ACL.